Lyvora/lyvora-documentation/03 Protocol.md

 ### Privacy Note:
 Tracking data and shipping addresses are stored off-chain.
 Optionally, a cryptographic hash of this data may be stored on-chain to preserve integrity.
 # Dispute Resolution
+Buyers can open disputes if the delivered product is incorrect, damaged, or incomplete.

-### Flow:
+### Dispute Flow:

-- The buyer opens a dispute and submits evidence.
+- Buyer submits a reason and evidence (photos, videos, messages).

-- The seller has up to 48 hours to respond.
+- Seller has 48 hours to respond or submit counter-evidence.

-- The decision is made based on predefined rules or mediation.

-- The outcome determines whether funds are released or refunded.

-- Reputation is updated on-chain.

-- The detailed return process will be defined later.
+- The smart contract evaluates the evidence using transparent, weighted logic.

+- If both sides submit inconclusive evidence, on-chain reputation is used as a tiebreaker.

+- Disputes may be escalated to a decentralized DAO arbitration mechanism in the future.

+- Final decisions are enforced by the contract, and reputations are updated accordingly.

   #  Reputation System
   ### Each wallet maintains an immutable history that includes: